 - BSN and current RN Licensure in Virginia

 - Minimum 2 years of clinical nursing experience as an RN required; minimum 1-year Nurse Practitioner experience strongly preferred

 - Master’s Degree in Advanced Clinical Practice or graduate of a post- masters accredited program for nurse practitioners, with NP licensure in the Commonwealth of Virginia

-- Prescriptive authority when required
+- Prescriptive authority

 - Strong collaboration skills with teams and across disciplines to provide quality care

 - Effective verbal, written, and electronic communication skills